rvoGH01/revoter/README.md

 TOOLS & TECHNOLOGIES USED
 =========================
-Java 1.8, Eclipse, MySQL/HSQLDB, Spring 4, Spring Security 4, Maven 3.3, Tomcat 7, cURL
+Java 1.8, Eclipse, MySQL/HSQLDB, Spring 4, Spring Security 4, Maven 3.3, Tomcat 7, cURL, Slf4j

 HOW TO USE/TEST